vanderbilt-data-science/how-tos/README.md

 This repository contains code snippets, documentation, and details on how to perform tasks of interest.
 The audience of the different how-tos will vary, so feel free to use/tailor the instructions to your familiarity level.

 ## How-to's available
-1. `accre-basic-howto`: this subdirectory details how to access the portal for Jupyter notebooks on ACCRE and clone a project onto it
+1. `accre-basic-howto`: this how-to details how to obtain an ACCRE account, access the portal for Jupyter notebooks on ACCRE, clone a project repository onto ACCRE, and run cells in the Jupyter notebook
-2. `accre-virtual-envs-howto`: this subdirectory details how to create and use your own custom virtual environment on ACCRE
+2. `accre-virtual-envs-howto` (soon): this how-to details how to create and use your own custom virtual environment on ACCRE

 ## Installation
 To work with this repository and the collections of how-tos herein, you will most likely want to install *at least* Git to clone and work with the code in this repository.
 Further instructions will be found in the `readme.md` file of the subdirectory for your selected how-to.